elixirlabs/imgout/README.md

 # ImgOut

 On the fly thumbnail generator microservice using Elixir/OTP and exmagick.
-This branch(call_services_directly_from_server) created only experimental purposes.
+This branch(call_services_directly_from_server) created for only experimental purposes.

 # Usage